Vanish-Coder/simple-wordle/README.md

 ### To play the game, do the following:
 1. Go to the shell on your laptop.
 2. Go to the directory with the code inside it (to do so, use the command: cd [file directory info]).
-   - For example, assuming my game files were stored in Simple Wordle, in a manner like this (image below), I would use the command: cd Desktop/SimpleWordle
+   - For example, assuming my game files were stored in Simple Wordle, in a manner like this (image below), I would enter in: cd Desktop/SimpleWordle

 <img width="601" height="409" alt="Screenshot 2025-11-05 at 4 29 57 PM" src="https://github.com/user-attachments/assets/e1254f76-b81b-4fd7-8b66-cca0b352b9f2" />